cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 The multi-hop proof for each channel end will be different and consist of a proof formed starting from each channel end up to the frozen client.

-The multi-hop proof starts on the misbehaving chain and extends to a channel end.
+The multi-hop proof starts with a chain with a frozen client for the misbehaving chain.
 However, the frozen client exists on the next blockchain in the channel path so the key/value proof is indexed to evaluate on the consensus state holding that client state.
 The client state path requires knowledge of the client id which can be determined from the connectionEnd on the misbehaving chain prior to the misbehavior submission.